ahwang/LinkedList/README.md

 # LinkedList
-This project creates a linked list that stores any variable type and implements methods changing the list
+This JAVA project creates a linked list that stores any variable type and implements methods changing the list